HSBC Building (Hong Kong): Feng shui

 The early British settlers in Hong Kong had an interest in feng shui; thus, most of the earliest buildings in Hong Kong, and many buildings constructed thereafter, were built with the philosophies of feng shui in mind.
 The Chinese believe that those who have a direct view of a body of water—whether it is a river, a sea, or an ocean—are more likely to prosper than those who do not (water is strongly associated with wealth in feng shui).
 The HSBC building has a wide open area (the Statue Square) in front of it, with no other buildings blocking its view of Victoria Harbour; thus, it is considered to have "good feng shui".

 In the CBC Television series Doc Zone episode "Superstitious Minds", Writer, Researcher & Associate Producer Tom Puchniak asserts that the design of the nearby Bank of China Tower ignored feng shui principles, and created instant controversy by evoking two knife edges, one pointing towards the British Government House, another towards the HSBC building.
 After the Bank of China building opened, a series of mishaps occurred, including the death of the Governor, and a downturn in the city's economy.
-It is alleged that HSBC installed two maintenance cranes in the shape of cannons on the roof, pointing directly at the Bank of China, to defend against the negative energy from the Bank of China building.
+It is alleged that HSBC installed two maintenance cranes on the roof, pointing directly at the Bank of China, to defend against the negative energy from the Bank of China building.
 According to feng shui master Paul Hung, this solved the problem, and HSBC experienced "no harmful results after that."

+But when the HSBC building was designed in the late 1970s and completed in 1985, the rooftop "cannons"—actually maintenance cranes—were already part of the original architectural plan.
+The Bank of China Tower was not completed until 1990.
+So the claim that HSBC added the cranes to counteract negative feng shui energy from the BOC building is simply false.
+It is a myth that has been repeated often, but it doesn't hold up to the timeline.